Organising your data

 - You may want to maintain a retention schedule, with retention and review periods for designated files.
 This would be particularly important if you are collecting personal data, which will need to be processed lawfully and securely destroyed when no longer required.
 A simple spreadsheet can be used as a retention schedule.

 These principles apply to information in whatever format it is held, whether physical or digital.

 The following guidance is mostly addressed to the storage of digital information.
 For further information on good practice see guidance on data organisation from the UK Data Service and MIT Libraries.

 Use a logical, hierarchical folder structure to store your files, grouping files in categories, and descending from broad high-level categories to more specific folders within these.
 There is no single right way to do this; the important thing is that the structure is logical, legible, and meaningful for its purpose.
 For example, you could organise files into folders according to task (e.g. work package, experiment), then a significant defining property (e.g. location, sample number, run, company name) or type of data (e.g. raw, processed, final).
-You would probably have separate folders for data, administrative documentation, publications, etc.
+You would probably have separate high-level folders for data, administrative documentation, publications, etc.

 Don't let your folder structure become too complicated, and avoid too many layers in your hierarchy (three is comfortable; ideally no more than four at the most).

 Confidential information, for example, participant records, should be stored in separate folders with appropriate access controls.
 The owner of a fileshare on the University network can manage individual access permissions to the fileshare and folders within it.
 For more information, consult IT guidance on managing the security groups for collaborative file shares (login required).